 This concern has been raised in the context of the relationship between people living with HIV/AIDS and their health-care providers and counsellors.
 The issue is raised where a health-care provider or counsellor is told by a person living with HIV/AIDS that he or she is engaging in behaviours that risk transmitting HIV to a sex or injection drug use partner.
 A warning to a partner (ie, the sex or injection drug use partner) breaches confidentiality and risks the therapeutic relationship between the health-care or other service provider and a person with HIV/AIDS.
-If the person with HIV/AIDS terminates the relationship as a result, his

-Smith v Jones holds that a public safety exception to confidentiality exists in situations in which there is a clear and imminent threat of serious bodily harm or death to an identifiable person or group. or her health will likely suffer, and the service provider's opportunity to affect changes in that person's behaviour aimed at reducing HIV transmission will be lost.
-Elsewhere, the Legal Network has suggested that community-based AIDS service organizations and those providing services to people living with HIV/AIDS should consider developing policies and guidelines regarding the counselling of HIV-positive clients and the confidentiality of health information.

-To summarize, Smith v Jones holds that a public safety exception to confidentiality exists in situations in which there is a clear and imminent threat of serious bodily harm or death to an identifiable person or group.
-In such cases, the health professional is permitted, not mandated, to breach confidentiality and warn the person who is at risk, if he or she does so in a manner that minimally impairs the patient's rights.
+If the person with HIV/AIDS terminates the relationship as a result, his or her health will likely suffer, and the service provider's opportunity to affect changes in that person's behaviour aimed at reducing HIV transmission will be lost.
+Elsewhere, the Legal Network has suggested that community-based AIDS service organizations and those providing services to people living with HIV/AIDS should consider developing policies and guidelines regarding the counselling of HIV-positive clients and the confidentiality of health information.318 not mandated, to breach confidentiality and warn the person who is at risk, if he or she does so in a manner that minimally impairs the patient's rights.
 The public safety exception as it currently exists in some of the provincial privacy of information statutes is broader and less explicit than the common law exception established in Smith v Jones.
 Because the criteria identified by the Supreme Court are clearer and give more guidance than the vague statutory language, the Supreme Court's four criteria should prevail.
-The disclosure of personal health information without consent due to the risk of harm to third parties should only be permitted under the statutes if the criteria set out in Smith v Jones are satisfied.
+The disclosure of personal health information without consent due to the risk of harm to third parties should only be permitted under the statutes if the criteria set out in Smith v Jones are satisfied.319